zyuxuan0115/weekly-meeting/_posts/2023-2-18-adding-BOLT-pass.markdown

 - What is a prefetch?
 	+ APT-GET's prefetch injection [code](https://github.com/upenn-acg/floar/blob/master/apt-get/SWPrefetchingLLVMPass/SWPrefetchingLLVMPass.cpp#L388)
 		* in the [code](https://github.com/upenn-acg/floar/blob/master/apt-get/SWPrefetchingLLVMPass/SWPrefetchingLLVMPass.cpp#L579), prefetch is a function
-			+ can we inject a function call at binary level?
+			+ can we inject a function call at binary code level?
-			+ do we also need to inject the `prefetch()` function itself into the text section?
+			+ do we also need to inject the `prefetch()` function itself into the text section? or is this function in the library?
 			+ and then create a call instruction that points to `prefetch()`?
+			+ except for `prefetch()` function, is there any other instructions we need to insert?
+			+ last time from the `objdump`'s assembly code, I remember `prefetch` is an instruction???
 		* [injectPrefetch](https://github.com/upenn-acg/floar/blob/master/apt-get/SWPrefetchingLLVMPass/SWPrefetchingLLVMPass.cpp#L639) function is a recursive call
 			+ what information do we expect `APT-GET` to provide us?
 			+ the location for injecting the prefetch function?

-### How to add a new pass to BOLT
+				- what can be used to represent the location?
+				- Basic Block + offset?
+				- a specific instruction?

+### Other paper also leverages BOLT
 ![screenshot](/assets/2023-02-18/screenshot-1.png)
 ![screenshot](/assets/2023-02-18/screenshot-2.png)
+- Do we also want to add a pass or directly modify BOLT's existing code?

 ### llvm's MCInst
 - Reference for llvm's MCInst is [here](https://llvm.org/doxygen/classllvm_1_1MCInst.html)